Mofolasayo/boilerplate/docs/feature-flags.md

 Use helpers from `src/lib/flags.ts`:

-- `getFeatureFlag(flag)` – access on the server.
+- `getFeatureFlag(flag)` – synchronous helper for places that run during module evaluation (still works in the browser because flags are env-backed constants).
-- `useFeatureFlag(flag)` – client-side hook used by the header/nav and feature pages.
+- `useFeatureFlag(flag)` – client hook used by the header/nav and feature pages.

 Examples: